vauxite-org/typescript-logging/README.md

 ~~~
 No additional typings are required, these are included.

+Or download the (minified) javascript bundle and documentation from [here](https://github.com/mreuvers/typescript-logging/tree/master/downloads/bundle/latest).

 ## Usage

 This provides a quick example based on the new way of logging (0.2.0+), please check the documentation section for full documentation for both the latest and previous version.